AD | Featured

 An ultrasound machine uses sound waves and specialized software to create a

-live, realtime image of the inside of your abdomen.
+live, a realtime image of the inside of your abdomen.
 The sound waves are generated by a tool called a transducer, which is held by the ultrasound operator and pressed against your abdomen.
 Sound waves from the transducer reflect back off of your baby’s features at different speeds, which the computer can interpret into a picture.
 Your doctor will be able to observe your ultrasound image and determine things like the position in your uterus, the age of the foetus, and even if it’s a boy or girl.

 Hold it in